*The 2014 National Cherry Blossom Festival is scheduled for March 20-April 13.*

 9) Go fly a kite: The sky above the National Mall comes alive with color for a day as professional kiters (yes, that’s a real profession) and amateurs are invited to fly their colorful kites from the base of the Washington Monument at the annual Blossom Kite Festival.
 If it’s been awhile since you’ve flown a kite, no worries - the event includes kite-flying demos and kite-making for kids.
-The Blossom Kite Festival is scheduled for Sunday, March 30 (originally scheduled for March 29 but moved due to inclement weather).
+The Blossom Kite Festival is scheduled for March 28.

 8) Dine on a traditional Japanese dish: As an international crossroads, DC is home to exceptional global cuisine, including sushi.
 A meal at hip Kushi, family-friendly Tono Sushi or date-worthy The Source by Wolfgang Puck at the Newseum would all complement a day of flower festivities.
 In addition, many restaurants around the city celebrate the blossoms by participating in "Cherry Picks," a program that features cherry-flavored, cherry-infused or cherry blossom-inspired menu items.

 7) Enjoy an art exhibition: In conjunction with the centennial celebration, DC’s museums and art galleries host thematic shows.
 In previous years, kimonos, samurai weapons and traditional Japanese art have all been on display at museums throughout the city.